pfsense/docs/source/releases/2-0-3-new-features-and-changes.rst

 -  PHP to 5.2.17\_13
 -  OpenVPN 2.2 stock again (Removed IPv6 patches since those are only needed on 2.1 now)
--  Fix missing “beep” binary on amd64
+-  Fix missing "beep" binary on amd64
 -  Fix potential issue with IPsec routing of client traffic
 -  Remove lighttpd spawnfcgi dependency
 -  Add splash device to wrap\_vga kernels (It's in GENERIC so full